dpEmu/dpEmu/docs/cluster_examples.rst

     tail -f text_classification_result.txt

-The example src.examples.run_text_classification_example will save images to the dpEmu/out directory.
+The example examples/run_text_classification_example will save images to the dpEmu/out directory.

 Running object detection example on Kale or Ukko2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^